 What to bring for your Lofoten adventure: Spring, summer, fall and winter.
 Pack like a Norwegian – and see our recommended clothing and gear.

 Lofoten has a coastal climate and because of the Gulf Stream it’s much warmer than the “north of there Arctic Circle” location suggests.
+See Lofoten weather for details.

-Winter in Lofoten is colder than summer, but usually not colder than -5°C, sometimes maybe -10°C. It doesn’t get super cold as it does inland, and you need good winter clothes.
+Winter in Lofoten is colder than summer, but usually not colder than -5°C, sometimes maybe -10°C. It doesn’t get super cold as it does inland, but you need good winter clothes.
 There may be very strong winds any time of the year.

 Most of the clothing mentioned below is useful all year, so there’s not that much extra you need to bring for winter.
 It may be +10°C (and rain) in January too – be ready for anything.
+See historical weather data on yr.no.

 There is some good information here: When to visit Lofoten and seasons in Lofoten.